lexicHQ/docs/working-with-variables.md

 | Website | first_name, last_name, email, phone | These are placeholder for website bot and updated automatically when a value is set or updated using `website.setUser` |

 ::: tip  How to identify a user?
-Use `sender` to identify a user for a channel.
-It can be accessed within a block, either using a **double braces** syntax or from within the script via `context.args.sender`
+Use `user_id` to identify a user for a channel.
+It can be accessed within a block, either using a **double braces** syntax or from within the script via `context.args.user.id`
 :::

 It is also possible to define your own custom variables using `User Variable` plugin.